clodbrasilino/chatgpt-codesec-analysis/README.md

 All data preprocessing information steps can be found in its [Jupyter Notebook](data_preprocessing.ipynb).

+### Clustering analysis

+After the data preprocessing, a [frequency distribution over problem, CWE and static analysis tool](k-mean-clustring/cwes_by_problem.csv) is generated as output for a second stage of processing, present in the clustering analysis, which you can find in [this notebook](k-mean-clustring/cwe_clustering_analysis.ipynb).

 ### Issues

 Some of the code generated might not compile.
 ChatGPT might miss dependency inclusion or might just write wrong code, it's rare but happens.